Rina Amiri: Career

-In 2002, Amiri experienced a life-changing event when United States Senator John Kerry spoke at a forum at the Fletcher School of Law and Diplomacy at Tufts University after the September 11 attacks in 2001, and opened the floor to questions.
-She attracted the attention of the media when she stood up and said that "The color of our hair and our skin does not reflect what is in our hearts and minds...The Afghan population is not the Taliban.
+In 2002 when United States Senator John Kerry spoke at a forum at the Fletcher School of Law and Diplomacy at Tufts University after the September 11 attacks in 2001 and opened the floor to questions, she said "the color of our hair and our skin does not reflect what is in our hearts and minds...
+The Afghan population is not the Taliban.
 They have been the first victims of the Taliban."

-She subsequently became a sought-after expert and speaker on Afghanistan.
-Amiri has been interviewed by national media outlets such as CNN and National Public Radio; appeared on NewsHour With Jim Lehrer on PBS; and been profiled in Boston and New England TV programs.
-She has been quoted by major newspapers across the country, and an op-ed she wrote was published in The New York Times.
-While she has insisted on keeping attention focused on issues related to the conflict in Afghanistan, rather than on herself personally, she has discussed her dual identity as an American who identifies strongly with Afghan culture.
+She subsequently became a speaker on Afghanistan who appeared repeatedly in national media.

 Amiri was an advisor to Richard Holbrooke, who served as a special advisor to President Barack Obama on Afghanistan and Pakistan.
 In 2015, she appeared in the documentary film The Diplomat about the life of Holbrooke, filmed after his death.

-On December 29, 2021, U.S. Secretary of State Antony Blinken announced the appointment of Amiri as special envoy for Afghan women, girls, and human rights.
-She took office on January 6, 2022.
+On December 29, 2021, U.S. Secretary of State Antony Blinken announced her appointment as special envoy for Afghan women, girls, and human rights.
+Rina Amiri - United States Department of StateShe took office on January 6, 2022.
 The appointment came as women in the country were facing increased oppression by the ruling Taliban.
 She has also worked to raise international awareness of the plight of Afghan refugees who have been "stranded everywhere" and face years of uncertainty.

-In October 2022 Amiri highlighted that it was 400 days since girls in Afghanistan were allowed to go to secondary school by the Taliban government.
-She noted that the country was unlikely to thrive while it denied 50% of its population an education.
-The government said it was considering opening up education for girls above year sixm but no date was offered.